Ramón del Valle-Inclán: Biography

 During World War I, he supported the allied army, visiting the front in various occasions as a war correspondent for El Imparcial.

-In 1921 he traveled to México again, invited by the President of the Republic, Álvaro Obregón.
+In 1921 he traveled to Mexico again, invited by the President of the Republic, Álvaro Obregón.
 There he participated in many literary and cultural events, and got conquered by the Mexican Revolution.
 On his way back to Spain, he spent two weeks in Havana, and two weeks in New York City.
 That same year, 1921, he was appointed President of the International Federation of Latin American Intellectuals.

 He returned to Spain at the end of 1921, and there he started to write Tirano Banderas (Tyrant Banderas).
 He went back to Madrid in 1922, still inflamed by the spirit of the Mexican Revolution.

-Since 1924 he showed his opposition to Miguel Primo de Rivera’s dictatorship.
+Since 1924 he showed his opposition to Miguel Primo de Rivera's dictatorship.

 With the arrival of the Second Spanish Republic, he ran in the elections with the Partido Radical of Alejandro Lerroux, but he did not get a seat.

-In 1932 he divorced his wife, and he was appointed Director of the Museum of Aranjuez and President of the Ateneo of Madrid.
+In 1932, Josefina Blanco filed for divorce.
+The same year, he was appointed Director of the Museum of Aranjuez and President of the Ateneo of Madrid.
 Also, the government of the Second Spanish Republic appointed him Curator of the National Artistic Heritage, but his confrontations with the Ministry because of the bad state of the palaces and museums under his direction forced his resigning.
 In 1933 he was the director of the Spanish Academy of Fine Arts in Rome, Italy.

-He died in Santiago de Compostela, Galicia, Spain, on January the 5th, 1936.
+He died in Santiago de Compostela, Galicia, Spain, on January 5, 1936.